esegerson/Multivaders/README.md

 ## TODO / Wishlist

-- Maybe more presets on the title screen
 - Add a progressive saw-like difficulty ladder
     - Perhaps exploding problems that take out neighbors, providing a reprieve
     - Perhaps a temporary power-up that solves all identical problems on-screen (multi-solving)